tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 EOF
 ```

-Make sure the storageclass has been created successfully:
+3. Make sure the StorageClass has been created successfully.

 ```
 kubectl get storageclass